WebDevStudios/constant-contact-forms/readme.txt

 == Description ==

-Please note: Version 2.0.0 of this plugin is a significant release, including both security and feature updates.
-After updating to version 2.0.0, you will be required to reconnect the plugin to your Constant Contact account & reselect the lists associated with your forms.

-##Work smarter, not harder.
+## Work smarter, not harder.
 The Constant Contact Way
 Create branded emails, build a website, sell online, and make it easy for people to find you—all from one place.

 https://www.youtube.com/watch?v=Qqb0_zcRKnM